adamrenklint/asimov.js/README.md

 ## Create a new project

 So let's create our very first asimov.js app, a tiny thing that will load an initializer that logs a message.

-Remember, **every app is also a also plugin**, meaning you can easily compose large applications from lots of smaller pieces of functionality.
+**Every app is also a plugin**, meaning you can easily compose large applications from lots of smaller pieces of functionality, or publish your app to npm and let others use it as a plugin.

 ```
 /asimov-log-message